andrasq/node-restiq/Readme.md

 - `debug` - include stack traces in error responses.
 Be cautious about sending backtraces off-site.
 - `setNoDelay` - turn off Nagle write-combining on the current socket.
-   This can greatly reduces call latency when responses use write().
+   This can greatly reduce call latency when responses use write() over an internal low-latency network.
+Do NOT disable Nagle for responses sent over the public internet.
 - `restify` - make the response have methods `res.send` for easier compatibility with restify.
 This eats into the throughput some, so use only as needed.